flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 Now if you feed a list into this function where the same element accidentally occurs multiple times (can happen in generative AI), go figure!
 With a recall that’s approaching infinity, the F1 score approaches 200.

-I observed this in evaluation of semantic parsing, a popular NLP task that has even been targeted by NeurIPS papers.
+I observed this in evaluation of semantic parsing, a popular NLP task that has even been targeted by [NeurIPS papers](https://proceedings.neurips.cc/paper/2021/hash/479b4864e55e12e0fb411eadb115c095-Abstract.html) and is commonly found in ACL/EMNLP conferences.
 Potentially, there are other applications who also suffer from this bug.

 I prepared a [github repository](https://github.com/flipz357/FunnyMetrics) so you can simply reproduce this quirk!